MeridianUrban/.github/profile/README.md

 # Meridian Urban

-Meridian Urban is a leading advisory and program management services firm specializing in urban policy & planning, and resilience & adaptation.
+Meridian Urban is a leading advisory and program management services firm specialising in urban policy & planning, and resilience & adaptation.
 We help navigate the social, environmental and economic challenges affecting our communities by providing strategic planning, policy development, and statutory planning services.

-Our team is recognized for developing creative solutions to complex problems and providing timely, accurate, and technically proficient services to our clients and the communities they serve.
+Our team is recognised for developing creative solutions to complex problems and providing timely, accurate, and technically proficient services to our clients and the communities they serve.

 **What We Do**